jvanasco/facebook_utils/README.md

 `AuthenticatedHubRequired` will be raised if a non-authenticated hub tries to perform authenticated actions

-the `api_proxy` will catch *most* errors.  since this is in development, i'm raising uncaught exceptions.
+The `api_proxy` will catch *most* errors.
+Since this is in development, i'm raising uncaught exceptions.
 There will be a future "ApiUnhandledError"

 Testing